HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Evaluation

-\uline{\textit{Overall User Experience.}} The results of the SUS (Fig.~\ref{user1} left) indicate that the majority of participants felt at ease using \toolName{} and showed a preference for utilizing it in their MOOC video learning.
+\uline{\textit{Overall User Experience.}} \wl{The results of the SUS (Fig.~\ref{user1} left) indicate that the majority of participants felt at ease using \toolName{} and showed a preference for utilizing it in their MOOC video learning.
 Fig.~\ref{user1} right shows the ranking of the three modes in terms of reducing cognitive load.
-Fifteen participants (62.5\%) believed that FULL mode could significantly reduce cognitive load, followed by AUG mode with nine participants (41.7\%).
-The remaining nine participants (37.2\%) did not list FULL as their top choice, mainly expressing concerns that the embedded visualizations provided by \toolName{} might increase learners' cognitive load.
+Twenty-three participants (63.9\%) believed that FULL mode could significantly reduce cognitive load, followed by AUG mode with fourteen participants (38.9\%).
+The remaining thirteen participants (36.1\%) did not list FULL as their top choice, mainly expressing concerns that the embedded visualizations provided by \toolName{} might increase learners' cognitive load.}